Eddie Rosario Player Props: Braves vs. Reds

-On Friday, Eddie Rosario (.462 on-base percentage in past 10 games, 154 points above season-long percentage) and the Atlanta Braves play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 6:40 PM ET.
+The Atlanta Braves, including Eddie Rosario (.500 on-base percentage in past 10 games, 182 points above season-long percentage), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Phillies.
+He had two hits (going 2-for-3 with a double) in his most recent game against the Reds.

 Eddie Rosario Game Info & Props vs. the Reds